 What is a Liquid Mutual Fund?

-Liquid mutual funds are simply put, financial instruments who’s portfolio consists of short-term high-credit quality fixed income earning money market instruments like a certificate of deposit, commercial paper, treasury bills among others.
-Basically speaking, liquid mutual funds are a type of debt mutual funds which are invested in extremely low-risk financial instruments.
+Liquid mutual funds are simply put, financial instruments whose portfolio consists of “short-term high-credit quality fixed income earning money market instruments” like a certificate of deposit, commercial paper, treasury bills among others.
+Basically speaking, liquid mutual funds are a type of debt mutual funds that invests in extremely low-risk financial instruments.
 Liquid Mutual Funds invest in financial instruments with a maturity of up to 91 days.
 In most cases, the maturity is much lower than the prescribed limit.

 This is a mutual fund category which has been deemed to be among one of the safest and the least volatile due to two reasons: